jasonzzzzzzz/Cirrocumulus/h0_measurement/README.md

 ## Version notes

 Kept deliberately short since there is no VCS here.

+- **Honest eviction corner (bug 2).** The eviction corner was an *oracle*: it ranked by the current step's true sensitivity `a·‖v−o‖`, which needs the very attention weights eviction exists to avoid computing, so every band fraction the project had reported was measured against a baseline nothing can build.
+New `sievelib/evict.py` adds a pluggable evictor registry — `oracle` (bound), `accum` (H2O), `window` (SnapKV), `recency` (StreamingLLM), `last_step` (TOVA) — with cache-position alignment handled once for all of them; that alignment is the actual fix for a guard in `run_h0.py` that had been rejecting the lagged score on essentially every step, so **the practical corner had never run in any campaign**. `alloc.py` gains the (evictor × policy) corner grid and `K*`, both made affordable by `evict_error_curve`, which computes the whole keep-count curve in one cumulative pass (exact to 1.2e-14 against `exact_error`).
+  `report.py` keys the verdict off the practical corner and names it.
+Outcome: every STOP verdict disappeared and the phase axis was unmoved.
+A second defect found during the same work — a `min`-over-corners baseline collapsing onto its weakest member on the first decode step — is documented in `bugs/2_towards_real_evictor/fix.md` (P1); it inflated the band by ~29 points and made the context curve non-monotone until guarded.

 - **Matched ctx + ctx sweep (bug 3).** The two Recommendation bullets below are now runnable: `SIEVE_CTX` in both campaign scripts pins every model to one